 Hormones are chemicals released by your brain to control or regulate the activity of different systems in your body.

 Hormones play a major role in the entire labour process from start to finish and throughout your entire pregnancy.
-These hormones help your uterus grow as baby does, creates milk ducts in your breasts, changes the growth cycle of your hair and nails, allows your muscles and ligaments to relax and stretch to help birth your baby, and even back to preconception helps your body cycle through to be able to get pregnant in the first place.
+These hormones help your uterus grow as your baby does.
+It also creates milk ducts in your breasts, changes the growth cycle of your hair and nails, allows your muscles and ligaments to relax and stretch to help birth your baby.
+It even helps your body cycle through to be able to get pregnant in the first place.

-Your body is capable of starting labor, giving birth, and feeding your baby without intervention in many cases!
-Your hormones are also instrumental in the bonding and affection you feel for each other when you hold that baby in your arms.
+In many cases, your body is capable of starting labor, giving birth, and feeding your baby without intervention!
+Your hormones are also instrumental in the bonding and affection you feel when you hold that baby in your arms.
 The automatic flow of all of these hormones drives these processes and creates the changes you see throughout your pregnancy.

 How do your hormones affect your labour and birth?

 There are 4 main pregnancy hormones we are going to cover: Oxytocin, Adrenaline, Endorphins, and Prolactin.
 These birth hormones help you and your baby in many ways, including:

 - Creating your labour contractions (intensity and consistency)

 - Preparing your baby for labour and life outside your body

 - Preparing your breasts to make milk and getting your baby ready to breastfeed

 - Promoting your natural instincts for bonding and caring for your baby